piotrwitek/react-redux-typescript-jspm-starter/README.md

 My solution prefer using only [Facebook Regenerator Project](https://github.com/facebook/regenerator) instead of adding Babel as dependency _(NOTE: Babel internally is using the same approach, running "regenerator runtime" internally for async and generator functions transformations - https://babeljs.io/docs/usage/caveats/)_

 When building for production use `npm run regenerator` CLI command just after a build command to apply transform to app.js bundle, or use an alias command `npm run build:regenerator` to run it automatically with each build.

+### Optimized JSPM (SystemJS) loading speed
+It is possible to create a static dev vendor bundle for dependencies loaded from node_modules to minimize request count and speed up a full page reload considerably.
+Because external dependencies don't need to be hot-reloaded and they'll only change when updated through NPM, it is best practice to bundle them all together and load as one file without any drawbacks.

+Test reload speed improvement using this simple test procedure:
+1. run `npm run unbundle` -> open network tab in chrome dev tools -> reload the page -> check logged results
+2. run `npm run build:dev` -> open network tab in chrome dev tools -> reload page -> compare logged results with previous

 ---